longvu186/DataViz/README.md

 Instructions are now included within the application.
 Please read the instructions carefully.

 >Made with Matplotlib and Kivy (and tears, due to the bugs)

+New update: DataViz App is the app that i exported with pyinstaller.
+DataViz source is the code i worked on.